Competitive Sequential Screening: Conclusion

 \section{Conclusion}

-Firms are increasingly competing through subscription pricing rather than simple spot prices.
-This paper introduces a model to analyze such competition.
-In the essentially unique equilibrium, the consumer chooses a subscription contract from each firm, even though he knows that he will ultimately purchase only one product.
+This paper introduces a model of competition between firms that offer menus of option contracts to sequentially screen consumers.
+We find that the effect of sequential screening, relative to spot pricing, is fundamentally different under competition.
+In our model, the consumer chooses a subscription contract from each firm, even though he knows that he will ultimately purchase only one product.
 Subscriptions induce allocative distortions by partially locking in consumers.
-This distortion is exacerbated under exclusive contracting since consumers are completely locked in.
 Despite this inefficiency, we find that if firms can contract with consumers sufficiently early, before consumers have learned much about their preferences, then consumer surplus is higher than under spot pricing.
 In this limit, exclusive contracts further benefit consumers by stiffening competition.
 While a firm may unilaterally benefit by moving to subscription pricing, in the resulting equilibrium, consumers benefit at the expense of producers.

-Methodologically, our paper is the first to study competitive sequential screening.
 We work within the canonical Hotelling model of horizontal differentiation.
-In future work, it would be natural to incorporate alternative models of product differentiation.
-In particular, it would be interesting to analyze consumers who are differentiated both vertically and horizontally.
-This will likely be challenging, however, given the difficulty of multi-dimensional screening, even in the static monopoly setting.
+A natural direction for future research is to examine competition in dynamic contracts under alternative models of consumer heterogeneity and product differentiation.
+We expect that our solution technique---explicitly incorporating into each firm's auxiliary design problem the agent's choices at the competing firm---will be useful in these settings.
+In particular, it would be interesting to analyze competition when consumers are differentiated both vertically and horizontally.
+This will likely be challenging, however, given the difficulty of multi-dimensional screening, even in the static monopoly case.